pryv/lib-js/README.md

     ```
     [setupAuth in react-native example](https://github.com/pryv/lib-js-react-native/blob/dbb45f9192661b198e6b5b86a1c20e387a3a9c7e/PryvReactNative/views/auth/login-method-selection.js#L116)
     Note: `pryvAuthStateChange` function will be part of `authSettings`.
-3. When user clicks on login button, the application should start the auth process and redirect to the
+3. When user clicks on login button, the application should:

+    a) start the auth process

-url that is received from auth request as in the example below:
+    b) redirect to the url that is received from auth request as in the example below:

     ```javascript
       async function startAuthProcess () {